gxwangdi/Leetcode/373-Find-K-Pairs-with-Smallest-Sums/README.md

 [-3,22,35,56,76]
 22

+This one looks trivial but easy to get wrong, and my implementation is just too long and complicated !

 Brute force manner would be, to prepare a maxHeap, and maintain size k, and scan all possible pairs.
 If arrA.length * arrB.length <=k, then brute force to take every single pair.